-His exact words were the following: “We will need continuous development and working with an external agency will definitely be too expensive.
+His concern was the following: “We will need continuous development and working with an external agency will definitely be too expensive.
 Even though your prices are very competitive, costs don't match those of two developers employed in-house.”

 Let’s start with the benefits of having the development in-house:

 - Higher level of legal protection to what intellectual property is concerned.